 A Brief History of the English Garden

 As with so much else that we take for granted today, gardens arrived with the Romans.
-They brought new varieties of flowers, such as roses; vegetables, for example leeks and turnips; as well as exotic fruits, like plums.
+They brought new varieties of flowers, such as roses; vegetables, for example, leeks and turnips; as well as exotic fruits, like plums.
 Indeed, fruit and vegetables were an integral part of the Roman garden, which also included plants and fountains, within an enclosed space.
 Larger villas would usually contain gravelled walkways, flanked by symmetrical hedges, where mall enclaves housed statues, ornaments and seats.

 The centuries following the Norman Invasion of 1066 saw the building of castles across the land.
-They tended to include courtyard gardens, where the occupants could sit on turfed seats, admiring lawns, delicately studded with wild flowers.
+They tended to include courtyard gardens, where the occupants could sit on turfed seats, admiring lawns, delicately studded with wildflowers.
 As the castle gave way to the rise of the manor house, a gentleman’s garden would also include a simple lawn where games such as bowls and tennis could be played.

 By the time of the Stuarts, the Italian influence had given way to a French one.
 Broad walkways, flanked by carefully manicured hedges, led from the house onto the estate, where flowerbeds were delicately arranged in rectangular patterns.

-In the eighteenth century, these intricate designs were replaced by a more natural style, described in some quarters as ‘gardenless gardens’.
+In the eighteenth century, this more natural style replaced the intricate designs.
+Described in some quarters as ‘gardenless gardens’.
 William Kent and Capability Brown were two of the pioneers of this approach.
 The lawn was laid to run straight up to the house, whilst small clumps of trees and serpentine lakes dotted the landscape.
-Far from being the enclosed, private spaces of earlier periods, landscape gardens were designed to appear to run on indefinitely, promoting a feeling of space and connecting the house to the outside world.
+Far from being the enclosed, private spaces of earlier periods.
+Landscape gardens were designed to appear to run on indefinitely, promoting a feeling of space and connecting the house to the outside world.